The Farm is Now Open for small gatherings, walks and activities within current Covid guidelines.

-Walkers and family units are welcome to walk, pray or worship on the farm during this outbreak, if they maintain the rules of social distancing (2 metres).
+We wanted to get back in touch to remind everyone that walkers and family units are welcome to walk, pray or worship on the farm during the summer, if they maintain the rules of social distancing.
 We believe the farm has a valuable role to play in sustaining community, mental health and connection to God and nature during this incredibly challenging time.

 If you are dog walking, please respect the countryside code, pick up after your dog, and ensure that your dog is kept under control near the livestock.

-Also, please respect the wild flowers and fruit – which cannot be picked unless clearly marked during the harvest season.
+Also, please respect the wild flowers and fruit – which cannot be picked unless clearly marked during the harvest season or by arrangement.
 All bluebells, primroses, plants, flowers and blossoms must remain at the farm and cannot be picked without permission.

-From 18th March 2020, in response to the crisis, we will endeavour to keep the farm open to healthy and responsible walkers from dusk till dawn, but all buildings, the playground and any associated outbuildings or tents are strictly out of bounds.
-Please do not come to the farm at all if you are self-isolating for either 7 or 14 days.
+Since the 18th March 2020, in response to the crisis, kept the farm open to healthy and responsible walkers from dusk till dawn.
+And until this crisis passes please could we ask you not come to the farm at all if you are self-isolating for either 7 or 14 days.

 Stampwell Farm is a beautiful and historic privately owned farm, with orchards, livestock and wildlife sanctuaries, situated on the outskirts of Beaconsfield.
 Though it is of Saxon origin, joined by ancient Bridleways to London and Oxford, it became more prosperous in the Eighteenth century as a fruit farm delivering fresh plums and cherries to the London markets.